C0RRUPT1ONMII/C0RRUPT1ONMII/README.md

 <img src="https://media1.tenor.com/m/oDicCZvzdxgAAAAC/unikitty-hawkodile.gif" width="" height="" />

-Hello!
-If your here from `ponytown` then.. hello ig...heh.
-Feel Free to `interact` with me, I love meeting New people!
+<p style="text-align:center;">Hello!
+If your here from ponytown then.. hello ig...heh,Feel Free to interact with me, I love meeting New people!</p>

- - I'm Multifandom..
-So i can be in alot of fandoms!
+<p style="text-align:center;"> - I'm Multifandom..
+So i can be in alot of fandoms</p>

- **I  can go *Afk* Alot without warning, So I apologize for that**
+<p style="text-align:center;"> I  can go Afk Alot without warning, So I apologize for that</p>

-- If your `Any Type Of Proshipper` and a `Tcoaal, Obsessive Streamer Overload` fan Please `DO NOT` interact or Talk with me.
+<p style="text-align:center;">- If your Any Type Of Proshipper and a Tcoaal, Obsessive Streamer Overload fan Please DO NOT interact or Talk with me.</p>

-**Do `NOT COPY` my skins..
-This happends all the time, Mostly on Spanish Server...
-You can ask me for `inspo`, I have no problem with that!**
+<p style="text-align:center;">Do NOT COPY my skins..
+This happends all the time, Mostly on Spanish Server...You can ask me for inspo, I have no problem with that!</p>

-- USE `TAG TONES` WITH ME, IM KINDA STUPID LFMAO

-**if you wanna know `more about me` then read my `links` if you want too <3**
+<p style="text-align:center;">if you wanna know more about me
+then read my  links if you want too <3</p>

 #